By: Posted on Published:

 I used to think I was introverted because I enjoyed being alone but it turns out I really like being at peace with myself and my surroundings and I am extremely extroverted with people who bring me comfort and happiness.

+Great quote on being an introvert extrovert!
 Don’t use the introvert excuse to not find connection!

 Mix and Match – Make Sure You Have an Eclectic Group of Friends